Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 ## Cloud configuration

-Credentials default to authenticating to the Azure Active Directory endpoint for Azure Public Cloud.
-To access resources in other clouds, such as Azure Government or a private cloud, configure credentials with the `authorityHost` argument setting in the constructor.
+Credentials default to authenticating to the Azure AD endpoint for Azure Public Cloud.
+To access resources in other clouds, such as Azure Government or a private cloud, configure credentials with the `authorityHost` argument in the constructor.
 The `AzureAuthorityHosts` interface defines authorities for well-known clouds.
-So, for the US Government cloud, you could instantiate a credential this way:
+For the US Government cloud, you could instantiate a credential this way:

 ```ts
 import { AzureAuthorityHosts, ClientSecretCredential } from "@azure/identity";